 And those white people are winning.
 I know they are.
 I could see them winning when I saw the tears streaming down my mother’s face as I tried to explain to her the Supreme Court’s latest decision on voting rights.
 My mother was born in 1950 in Mississippi.
 She used to have to wait outside her town’s only public library for nice white people to bring her books, since she wasn’t allowed inside.
 She marched and wrote and was the “first Black” to do literally everything she did in her career.
 She says she fought those battles so I wouldn’t have to, and for the most part I didn’t.
 By the time I got to college, I was pretty sure we were just a few economic empowerment zones and a legalized marijuana law away from being forever free.

 Now, closer to the end of her life than to the start, she has to watch as white people roll back the clock and erect hurdles for her grandchildren that she thought were long vanquished.
-White people aren’t just trying to erase the gains of the civil rights era from our voting system or support the state-sponsored terrorism and violence that has always threatened Black bodies—they’re trying to erase the civil rights era’s accomplishments from the national conscience through their constant attacks on “woke” culture and resistance to an accurate telling of American history.
+White people aren’t just trying to erase the gains of the civil rights era from our voting system or support the state-sponsored terrorism and violence that has always threatened Black bodies—they’re trying to erase the civil rights era’s accomplishments from the national consciousness through their constant attacks on “woke” culture and resistance to an accurate telling of American history.

 I can scarcely appreciate what my mom and countless Black people her age are going through, but I doubt that most white people can even imagine it.
 The Voting Rights Act is arguably the most important piece of legislation in American history: It’s the first law that made real the promises of the 15th Amendment, and thus the first law that extended the full measure of citizenship to Black people in a supposedly democratic system of government.
 It was the silver bullet of the civil rights movement.
 Voting rights were supposed to make it impossible for future cabals of white supremacists to take away the gains of the era.